ApeWorX/ape/docs/userguides/projects.md

 To set up dependencies in your ``ape-config.yaml`` file, follow [this guide](https://docs.apeworx.io/ape/stable/userguides/config.html#dependencies).
 If you are setting dependencies from a remote source, they will download when you run `ape compile` or other commands that compile in the background.
+Dependencies only need to download and compile once.

 You can access dependency contracts off your root project manager the same as your project's contracts.